Government Schemes for Women Entrepreneurs in India 2026 | Kotak Life

 Mudra Yojana

-The Mudra loan program, a governmental effort within India, strives to foster entrepreneurship and extend financial aid to micro and small enterprises.
-It places particular emphasis on empowering and advancing women entrepreneurs, contributing to the enhancement of women’s entrepreneurial endeavors within the nation.
+The Mudra loan program, a government initiative in India, aims to foster entrepreneurship and provide financial aid to micro and small enterprises.
+It places particular emphasis on empowering and advancing women entrepreneurs.
+This contributes to the enhancement of women’s entrepreneurial endeavors within the nation.
 Mudra loans designed for women are accessible with simplified criteria, and loans up to ₹10 lakhs do not necessitate collateral.
 Furthermore, the program extends preferential interest rates to female entrepreneurs, rendering it an appealing choice for individuals aspiring to initiate or broaden their business ventures.

 Economic Empowerment Of Women Enterprises And Start-Ups By Women